 What happens with the rest of the entry fees?

 Submittable takes $1.49 for each entry, so roughly 15%.
-The remaining 40% will go to printing the issue, with a portion to be donated to our current donation partner, the Western PA Fund for Choice.
+The remaining 40% will go to printing the issue, with a portion to be donated to our current donation partner, the Persad Center.

 Why are you making writers do math?